 Established on March 27, 2013, the Walla Walla Valley Metropolitan Planning Organization (WWVMPO) is a bi-state transportation planning agency located in the Walla Walla Valley region.
-As the federally designated MPO for an urbanized area with a population greater than 50,000, the WWVMPO carries out the confinuing, cooperative, and comprehensive (3C) multi-modal transportation planning process that encourages and promotes the safe and efficient development, management, and operation of surface transportation systems to serve the mobility needs of people and freight, and to foster economic growth and development, while minimizing transportation-related fuel consumption and air pollution (23 USC 134).
+As the federally designated MPO for an urbanized area with a population greater than 50,000, the WWVMPO carries out the continuing, cooperative, and comprehensive (3C) multi-modal transportation planning process that encourages and promotes the safe and efficient development, management, and operation of surface transportation systems to serve the mobility needs of people and freight, and to foster economic growth and development, while minimizing transportation-related fuel consumption and air pollution (23 USC 134).

 Federal regulations require the WWVMPO to develop a regionally coordinated long-range transportation plan and short-range transportation improvement program to ensure consistency and efficient use of federal transportation funds.
-The bi-state MPO planning area, shown in the map on Page 2, was expanded in early 2017 and includes the cities of College Place, Milton-Freewater, Prescott, Waitsburg, and Walla Walla, as well as portions of Umatilla and Walla Walla Counties.
+The bi-state MPO planning area, shown in the map on Page 2the appendix, was expanded updated in earlytowards the end of -20172023 and includes the cities of College Place, Milton-Freewater, Prescott, Waitsburg, and Walla Walla, and Walla Walla County as well as portions of Umatilla -and Walla Walla CCountiesy.